 Additionally, Instaveg received two auxiliary facilities, with a total dimension of 200sqm, to provide areas for crate storage, additional office space, nursing, bathrooms, security, and staff canteen.

 This newest facility has helped Instaveg to become the biggest employer in their local region, currently hiring predominantly rural women of their surrounding community.
 Moreover, Instaveg provides agronomy training and frequent quality control to farmers in its network.
 Their team picks fresh produce bi-weekly, with produce temporarily left in the grading shed awaiting collection by Instaveg’s 5.5MT refrigerated trucks on the same day of harvest.
 Upon arrival on-site, the trucks are immediately offloaded, and produce is kept in InspiraFarms’ cold rooms for precooling.
 Fresh produce is then sorted and packaged at 17 degrees with minimum retention time, then further cooled at the cooled room, ready for next day transit to the airport in refrigerated trucks.

-Modular cold storage, pre-cooling and processing facility
+Modular cold storage, pre-cooling and processing facility in Kenya

 How Instaveg benefits from its modular cold storage facilities

 According to Instaveg’s director, Ashibon Mwangi, one of the most valuable features of their cooling structure is the quickness with which the packhouse environment cools down the internal temperature of its fresh produce, compared to the government-provided structure.
 As a result, the quality of produce from harvest to packaging and transit is steadily maintained.
 With the integration of efficient post-harvest cooling solutions, Instaveg has successfully maintained a consistent international food quality standard and amped its traceability.
 According to Ashibon, they have also cut down power costs by 30%, despite cooling on an area cumulatively twice as large as on the initial government facility.